 The West Allis Farmers Market offers a wide variety of seasonal produce, fresh meats and eggs, honey and maple syrup, fresh-cut flowers and annual plants, and prepared foods.
 Each year the Farmers Market is open from the first Saturday in May through the Saturday after Thanksgiving.
 We are open on Tuesdays and Thursdays from noon to 6 p.m. and on Saturdays from 1 – 6 p.m.
-We now offer special hours for vulnerable shoppers and seniors during COVID-19 are Tuesdays and Thursdays from 11 a.m. to noon.
+Please note we are closed Thanksgiving Day.

 We open later in the day to allow the farmers to bring only the freshest produce, picked that morning, to the market.